shawenyao/jekyll-now/_posts/2018-09-26-Change-of-Measure-vs-Black-Scholes.md

 ---
 layout: post
-title: Change of Measure VS Black-Scholes
+title: Change of Measure vs Black-Scholes
 ---

 Consider the value of a call option: